cerbero90/laravel-enum/README.md

 return $payout->status->handler();
 ```

 If we need to resolve a default class for most cases, we can attach the meta to the enum itself.
-The cases defining their own meta will override the default class:
+Cases with their own meta override the default class:

 ```php
 use Cerbero\Enum\Attributes\Meta;